Yvand/azd-functions-spfx-custom-api/azure-function-app/README.md

 1. Provision the resources in Azure and deploy the function app package by running command `azd up`.

+1. Go to Authentication > Edit the Entra ID auth > Select `Allow requests from any application (Not recommended)` and Save

 ## Known issues when updating the Azure resources

 Using `azd`, you can easily apply changes which you made to the bicep files to the existing Azure resources, using commands `azd up` or `azd provision`.